keshihua5/Microsoft-1st-Round-Interview/How to fix Offboarding Error.md

 [Example for carentan machine\]

-1. Connect the onprem machine
+1. Connect the on-prem machine

-2. Get onprem mailbox
+2. Get on-prem mailbox

-   Open a Powershell window as Admin and run:
+   Open a Powershell window as Admin, and run:

    `cd C:\\Users\\exo\\Desktop`